 By Angie Nasrallah

 That space on the calendar which stretches through Lent and Pascha, to the end of school, has passed.
-If you are like me, this space has been stuffed full, like a teenager at an all-you-can-eat food bar.
+This space has been stuffed full, like a teenager at an all-you-can-eat buffet.
 I’m not complaining because I know these family days are finite.
-But, there is an imbalance that happens when you’re running from pillar to post, checking boxes, showing up with snacks at games, hosting Pascha parties, attending end of year concerts and the like.
-Its all so exciting.
-But, I get drained.
+Yet, there is an imbalance that happens when you’re running from pillar to post, checking boxes, showing up with snacks at games, hosting Pascha parties, attending end of year concerts and the like.
+It’s draining.

-Somewhere around the second week of May I begin to long for summer.
-I get snappy with people around here and I go into “productivity-mom-mode” where its all about doing and checking boxes, studying for finals, showing up with teacher gifts and “finishing strong!”
-Like the persistent drip of a slowly leaking faucet, this life becomes annoying and harsh.
+Somewhere around the second week of May I began to long for summer.
+I got snappy with people around here and I got into “productivity-mom-mode” where it was all about doing and checking boxes, studying for finals, showing up with teacher gifts and “finishing strong!”
+Like the persistent drip of a slowly leaking faucet, this life became irritating.

 I was reading The Wilderness Journal by Angela Doll Carlson.
-On day 120, the author remarks on this passage by St. Mark the Ascetic:
+On day 120, the author remarked on this passage by St. Mark the Ascetic:

 Stillness.
 Quiet.
 Prayer.